gggritso/site/about.md

 ## Basics

-Well,

 I'm a web developer in Toronto, Canada.
-I have a degree in Nanotechnology Engineering from the University of Waterloo.
+I have a degree in Nanotechnology Engineering from the University of Waterloo which I only use for trivia.
 I work for a great little company.
 I'm not too sure why I have this website, but I enjoy it.

 ## Quirks